-The Youth Development Studies Review is an online quiz.
+The Youth Development Studies Review is an online quiz available on the CypherWorx platform.
 These sixty multiple-choice questions are designed for the Candidate to demonstrate knowledge of best practices with youth.

 Sample Studies Review Question:

 - 1. Which of the following does not promote large motor (gross) development?

 - a.
 Offering a jazz dance lesson

 - b.
 Playing Basketball

 - C. Running an obstacle course

 - d.
 Having a book club